AWS OpenSearch¶

 SQLFailedRequestCountByCusErr |

 The number of requests to the _SQL API that failed due to client issues.
-For example, a request might return an HTTP status code 400 due to IndexNotFoundException.
+For example, requests might return an HTTP status code 400 due to IndexNotFoundException.
 Related statistics: Total |

 SQLFailedRequestCountBySysErr |

-The number of requests to the _SQL API that failed due to server issues or feature limitations.
-For example, a request might return an HTTP status code 503 due to VerificationException.
+The number of requests to the _SQL API that failed due to server issues or functional limitations.
+For example, requests might return an HTTP status code 503 due to VerificationException.
 Related statistics: Total |

 OldGenJVMMemoryPressure |